Niagara County Community College Board of Trustees Bios

 William L. Ross

-Seven-time Niagara County Legislature Chairman, William Ross, was appointed to the Board of Trustees by the County in 2005.
+Eleven-time Niagara County Legislature Chairman, William Ross, was appointed to the Board of Trustees by the County in 2005.
 The retired teacher and long-time athletic administrator and coach spent 47 years working in the Niagara Wheatfield School District.

-Ross is a member and past president of the Town of Niagara and Town of Wheatfield Lions Club, past president of Leadership Niagara, past president of the St. Mary’s Board of Associates, member and past president of the New York State Athletic Administration Association and member of the Board of Directors of Horizon Services.
+Ross is a member and past president of the Town of Niagara and Town of Wheatfield Lions Club, past president of Leadership Niagara, past president of the St. Mary's Board of Associates, member and past president of the New York State Athletic Administration Association and member of the Board of Directors of Horizon Services.
 He is also a member of the Niagara County Community College Foundation, Inc. Ross is currently a member of the Board of Directors for "NIMAC" as well as serving on the Board of Directors for the Niagara Falls Sports Hall of Fame.

 Bonnie R. Sloma